 The HUM-LANXESS National Scholarship aims to provide education in any genre of arts to differently-abled children for a period of five years.
 The scholars are provided with tuition fees for the guru, transportation costs for attending classes, funds for buying books, instruments, study/practice material.
 We go a step further, and engage highly-qualified and experienced gurus, who can guide the children in pursuing arts in their lives and careers.
 The programme is the brain-child of HUM’s Creative Director, Sandeep Das.
 The eminent and versatile singer, Shubha Mudgal, is our adviser.

-At present, his scholarship has been awarded to three visually impaired children to pursue education in field of music:
+At present, his scholarship has been awarded to five visually impaired children to pursue education in field of music:

 Abhishek B., Pt.
 Kishan Maharaj Fellow of the Arts

 Palak S., Yo-Yo Ma Fellow of the Arts

 Shweta S., Kashinath Das Fellow of the Arts